cyberspacedk/MovieDB/README.md

   - favorites list
   - watch list

-For successful using app, you must have TheMovieDB account.
+For using app, you must have TheMovieDB account.

 You can register [here](https://www.themoviedb.org/account/signup?language=ru)